Dr. Grace Fong

 Dr. Fong is currently the Director of Keyboard Studies at Chapman University Hall-Musco Conservatory of Music where she is the Artistic Director of the Chapman University Hall-Musco Conservatory of Music President’s Piano Series.
 Awarded the faculty-excellence award at the Hall-Musco Conservatory, Dr. Fong is an enthusiastic supporter of the education of young musicians.
 She has served as guest artist and teacher at the Innsbrook Summer Festival, the New Hampshire Music Festival, the Salt Spring Piano Festival, the Montecito Summer Festival; Festival Les Recontres de Moita, Corsica; and the Schlern International Music Festival.
 She serves as adjudicator for various competitions and has been the pre-concert lecturer for the Innsbrook Institute Festival, the Chapman University Lectio Magistralis, and the Orange County Philharmonic Society.
 As a distinguished chamber artist, she has been invited to perform at the Ojai Festival, Sitka Chamber Music Festival, Chamber Music International, the Missouri River Arts Festival, the Callian Festival, France; Musica in Collina Festival, Italy; Palais de Festivls des Congres de Cannes, France.
-In 2015, Dr. Fong serves as guest artist and faculty at the Mainly Mozart Festival in Miami, Lee University International Piano Festival, Reinhardt Piano Festival and Academy, and the Costa Rica Piano Festival.
+In 2015, Dr. Fong serves as guest artist and faculty at the Mainly Mozart Festival in Miami, Lee University International Piano Competition and Festival, Reinhardt Piano Festival and Academy, and the Costa Rica Piano Festival.
 She also receives the 2015 Distinguished Alumni Award from the Colburn School in Los Angeles.